-The Persian Fairytale Princess from Germany
+The Persian fairytale princess from Germany

 Even as a child Juliana was rather modest and reserved, even a little shy.
 She grew up quite close to the common people.
 Like other kids, she skated on the frozen canals of The Hague.
-Of course, Juliana’s education up until University level was secured in private with royal tutors.
-However, she studied Political Science, against the initial resistance of her mother, at the public university in Leiden.
+Of course, Juliana’s education up until university level was secured in private with royal tutors.
+However, she studied political science, against the initial resistance of her mother, at the public university in Leiden.

 “I don’t do fashion.
 I am fashion.”

-Coco Chanel at Schloss Mittersill: Inspired to Design a Masterpiece
+Coco Chanel at Schloss Mittersill: inspired to design a masterpiece

 King Farouk I of Egypt

-The reign of the then most powerful monarch of the Middle East, King Farouk I, began splendidly and promisingly.
-At the tender age of 17, Farouk I crowned the King of Egypt.
-His official title: "His Majesty Farouk I, by the grace of God, King of Egypt and the Sudan, Sovereign of Nubia, of Kordofan and of Darfur.”
+The reign of King Farouk I, then the most powerful monarch of the Middle East, began splendidly and promisingly.
+At the tender age of 17, Farouk I was crowned King of Egypt.
+His official title: ‘His Majesty Farouk I, by the grace of God, King of Egypt and the Sudan, Sovereign of Nubia, Kordofan and Darfur.’

 King Farouk I was married twice.
 He had three daughters with Queen Farida (real name: Safinaz Zulficar, whom he married in 1938, and divorced in 1948).
-He had a son with Narriman Sadek (a commoner who after their marriage in 1951 was called ”Cinderella of the Nile”, and whom Farouk divorced in 1954) named Ahmed Fuad.
+He had a son with Narriman Sadek (a commoner who after their marriage in 1951 was called ‘Cinderella of the Nile’, and whom Farouk divorced in 1954) named Ahmed Fuad.
 King Farouk I was only 45 years old when he died on March 18, 1965 in Rome.

 Henry Ford II

-The Dynamics of a Dynasty
+The dynamics of a dynasty

 However, Henry Ford’s unwillingness to change would become a problem for his company.
-(His legendary saying was, ”Our customers can have the Model T in any color - as long as it is black.”)
+(His legendary saying was “Our customers can have the Model T in any color - as long as it is black.”)

 The Italian Marilyn Monroe

-"Gina Nazionale" or simply "La Lollo", as she would later be called by her fervent fans and admirers, was born on July 4, 1927 in Subiaco near Rome.
-Already considered to be an extraordinarily beautiful child she was crowned the "loveliest toddler in Italy" at the age of three.
-In her later world career Gina Lollobrigida would become considered the epitome of sensual-seductive, Italian beauty; a femme fatale par excellence.
+‘Gina Nazionale’, or simply ‘La Lollo’, as she was later called by her fervent fans and admirers, was born on July 4 1927 in Subiaco near Rome.
+Already considered to be an extraordinarily beautiful child, she was crowned the ‘loveliest toddler in Italy’ at the age of three.
+In her later career Gina Lollobrigida was considered the epitome of sensual, seductive, Italian beauty; a femme fatale par excellence.

 In her younger years, however, Lollobrigida (who received early private lessons in dance, singing and drawing) was more interested in painting and the visual arts.
-So after the Second World War she studied sculpture and painting in Rome.
-In 2000, she mentioned in an interview for the magazine "Parade": "I studied painting and sculpting at school and became an actress by mistake".
+She studied sculpture and painting in Rome after the Second World War.
+In 2000, she mentioned in an interview for the magazine ‘Parade’: "I studied painting and sculpture at school and became an actress by mistake".

-This "mistake" was a stroke of luck in the great, glamorous era of Hollywood cinema.
-After a rather modest beginning in Italy in 1952 she achieved her international breakthrough alongside Gérard Philipe with "Fanfan la Tulipe“ and “Beauties of the Night”.
+This ‘mistake’ was a stroke of luck in the great, glamorous era of Hollywood cinema.
+After a rather modest beginning in Italy in 1952 she achieved her international breakthrough alongside Gérard Philipe with ‘Fanfan la Tulipe’ and ‘Beauties of the Night’.

-Her most legendary roles were with Anthony Quinn in "The Hunchback of Notre Dame" and the convincing demonstration of her singing talent in "The World’s Most Beautiful Woman”.
+Her most legendary roles were with Anthony Quinn in ‘The Hunchback of Notre Dame’, and the convincing demonstration of her singing talent in ‘The World’s Most Beautiful Woman’.
 Overall, Gina Lollobrigida participated in more than 70 film and television productions, establishing her worldwide fame as an actress and an icon of classic, feminine beauty.

-She was married to the Yugoslavian doctor Milko Skofic for over 20 years and had a son with him, Milko Jr. Gina Lollobrigida was a coveted woman.
+She was married to the Yugoslavian doctor Milko Skofic for over 20 years and had a son, Milko Jr. Gina Lollobrigida was a coveted woman.
 This is no surprise, since she was surrounded by the most attractive and well-known men of her time (they were also often her film partners).
-So Humphrey Bogart, Frank Sinatra, Kirk Douglas, Tony Curtis, Burt Lancaster and many others liked to be seen by her side.
-It goes without saying that "Gina Nazionale" was the centre of attention as both a guest and a welcome hunting companion for the high society gathered at Schloss Mittersill.
+Humphrey Bogart, Frank Sinatra, Kirk Douglas, Tony Curtis, Burt Lancaster and many others liked to be seen by her side.
+It goes without saying that ‘Gina Nazionale’ was the center of attention as both a guest and a welcome hunting companion for the high society gathered at Schloss Mittersill.

 Sport & Shooting Club Mittersill